 Surrounded by guests including The Honourable Kim Beazley AC Governor of Western Australia and encompassing representatives from the West Australian arts, entertainment and cultural sector, Professor Shirley outlined his vision for WAAPA and selected some highlights from next year’s program.

-The hugely popular mid-year musical will move to His Majesty’s Theatre in Perth with the smash hit Mamma Mia!, marking the beginning of a three-year partnership between WAAPA and The Perth Theatre Trust.
+The hugely popular mid-year musical will move to His Majesty’s Theatre in Perth with A Chorus Line, marking the beginning of a three-year partnership between WAAPA and The Perth Theatre Trust.
 The partnership will ensure WAAPA students have the ability to train and perform in WA’s premier arts venues including the Albany Entertainment Centre which will host students from the Contemporary Music program and high school musicians from Albany SHS and Great Southern Grammar in Radio Active (21 August).
 Meanwhile WAAPA’s pre-professional dance company, LINK, will get to utilise the Studio Underground at The State Theatre Centre for their season, Well (1-3 April).

 In an international first, the Minderoo Foundation continues its support of WAAPA through the facilitation of Pina Bausch’s Tannhäuser Bacchanal.
 This is the first time Tannhäuser Bacchanal has been performed outside of Germany and the first time ever WA audiences will have an opportunity to experience Pina Bausch’s work.